XaviVelasco/Scrum-Master-SQL-Project/README.md

 ## 🔑 Key Objectives

+The primary objectives of this analysis were to:

 - **Enhance sprint planning**: Provide myself with data-backed forecasts to accurately estimate team capacity and workload.
 - **Identify performance trends**: Analyze historical data to uncover patterns, identify bottlenecks, and pinpoint areas for improvement.
 - **Improve team efficiency**: Implement targeted strategies based on data-driven insights to enhance team performance.

+To achieve these objectives, I formulated data-driven questions to guide my analysis:

+1. Avg team's velocity
+2. What is the trend in unplanned work across sprints?
+3. What is the average completion rate of planned tasks across all sprints?

 ## 📖 Methodology: